-Editors Circle member and bridal stylist Maradee Wahl of Dear Maradee has been sharing her styling advice for Inside Weddings readers who have shared their questions on Facebook and Instagram.
-Today, she's sharing her wedding style tips for petite brides who are searching specifically for wedding dresses for petites.
-While it's true that many people have told brides-to-be that they can't wear a certain silhouette due to the way it will look on their height and frame, Maradee explains her tips for donning the dress style you've always dreamed of – no matter how tall you are.
+To help offer her expert tips, bridal stylist Maradee Wahl of Dear Maradee has shared her styling advice in the past with Inside Weddings readers who have shared their questions on Facebook and Instagram.
+Today, she's offering her wedding-dress style tips for petite brides who are searching specifically for wedding dresses for petites.
+While it's true that many people have told brides-to-be that they can't wear a certain silhouette due to the way it will look on their height and frame, Maradee explains her tips for donning the wedding dress style you've always dreamed of – no matter how tall you are.

-Read on to learn more about choosing a dress for a petite body type in the next Dear Maradee post, below:
+Read on to learn more details about choosing a wedding dress for petite brides in the next Dear Maradee post, below:

-I am a petite bride and am concerned that many styles I like won’t be flattering on my specific frame...
-Can you help me pick the best option for my wedding day?
+I am a petite bride and am concerned that many wedding-dress styles I like won’t be flattering on my specific frame...
+Can you help me pick the best wedding dress option for my wedding day?

 There are a number of regulations on the Internet about what you should or should not wear as a petite woman.
 While I somewhat agree with the overall suggestions for everyday clothing, I usually don’t agree with these regimented restrictions for a bride on her wedding day.

-In fact, choosing a custom-made bridal gown is the best opportunity to select a unique style that may never work with clothing off the rack.
+In fact, choosing a custom-made wedding dress is the best opportunity to select a unique style that may never work with clothing off the rack.

 If you’ve been following my past advice, you know my theory that applies to everything (including life!) is that a bride can have whatever she has dreamed of as long as she pays attention to the overall look and considers proportion and balance – yes, even petite wedding dresses.

-The most common advice you will hear is that petite brides should never wear a ball gown or mermaid style, as these cuts make a bride appear shorter.
-How disappointing to imagine you can’t wear two of the most classic and lovely bridal gown silhouettes for your wedding!
+The most common wedding-dress advice you will hear is that petite brides should never wear a ball gown or mermaid style, as these cuts make a bride appear shorter.
+How disappointing to imagine you can’t wear two of the most classic and lovely wedding dress silhouettes for your wedding!

 - Choose a wedding dress with a waist that starts as a straight line but lowers around the back.

-And... always request a petite cut or custom bodice measurement.
+And... always request a petite cut or custom bodice measurement for your wedding dress.
 You will likely incur an additional charge, but you may save on alterations and will definitely save yourself from a disappointing first fitting!

 - The “mermaid” seam could curve on a petite bride to elongate the look and give you a more "well-fit" wedding dress!

-- To continue the elongated look, call attention to your face with details on the upper bodice above the waist of your wedding dress.
+- To continue the elongated look, call attention to your beautiful face with details on the upper bodice above the waist of your wedding dress.

-And... ask your bridal consultant specific questions about how the sample gown will change once it's made in your size.
+And... ask your bridal stylist and consultant specific questions about how the sample dress will change once the gown is made in your size.
 Expectations will help to choose the wedding dress you really want!

 - Try straps in different widths (an easy alteration or customization) to find the wedding-dress look that's perfect for you and your body type.

 - Regardless of which wedding-dress silhouette you choose, from sheath to A-line, a V-neck style will add length and draw the eye to your face to create an elongated long beyond the dress itself.

 Remember, you are the bride, so choose to wear what you love best.